 - CSC 2730 Game Development 3 (4 credits)

-Students must receive a C or better in each of the computer science courses listed above in order to move onto the next required course.
+Students must receive a C or better in each of the computer science courses listed above to move onto the next required course.

 Game Development Concentration